Oncogenic osteomalacia

-Oncogenic osteomalacia, also known as oncogenic hypophosphatemic osteomalacia, is an uncommon disorder resulting in increased renal phosphate excretion, hypophosphatemia and osteomalacia.
-It may be caused by a phosphaturic mesenchymal tumor.
+Essentially a metabolic, phosphate-wasting disorder (not cancer), oncogenic osteomalacia, also known as tumor-induced osteomalacia/hypophosphatemic osteomalacia, is an uncommon disorder resulting in increased renal phosphate excretion, hypophosphatemia and osteomalacia.
+It is most often caused by small and benign, phosphaturic mesenchymal growths which secrete phosphatonins such as FGF23, matrix extracellular phosphoglycoprotein, secreted frizzled-related protein 4 or FGF7, which drive renal phosphate wasting.
+These slow-growing, benign tumors are classically found anywhere in the body.
+Symptoms typically include crushing fatigue, severe muscle weakness and brain fog due to the low circulating levels of serum phosphate.

 Signs and symptoms

-Adult patients may present with worsening musculoskeletal symptoms, muscle weakness, myalgias, bone pains and fatigue which are followed by recurrent fractures.
+Adult patients may present with worsening musculoskeletal symptoms, muscle weakness, myalgia, bone pain and fatigue which are followed by recurrent bone fractures.
 Children present with difficulty in walking, stunted growth and deformities of the skeleton (features of rickets).
-There can also be a significant delay between the beginning of symptoms to diagnosis, which research reflects as being between 2.5 to 28 years.
+There can also be a significant delay between the beginning of symptoms to diagnosis, which research reflects as being between 2.5 and 28 years.

 Cause

 Tumor-induced osteomalacia is usually referred to as a paraneoplastic phenomenon, however, the tumors are usually benign and the symptomatology is due to osteomalacia or rickets.
 A benign mesenchymal or mixed connective tissue tumor (usually phosphaturic mesenchymal tumor and hemangiopericytoma) are the most common associated tumors.
-Association with mesenchymal malignant tumors, such as osteosarcoma and fibrosarcoma, has also been reported.
+A link to mesenchymal malignant tumors, such as osteosarcoma and fibrosarcoma, is exceedingly rare but has been reported.

 Locating the tumor can prove to be difficult and may require whole body MRI.
 Some of the tumors express somatostatin receptors and may be located by octreotide scanning.

 A phosphaturic mesenchymal tumor is an extremely rare benign neoplasm of soft tissue and bone that inappropriately produces fibroblast growth factor 23.
 This tumor may cause tumor-induced osteomalacia, a paraneoplastic syndrome, by the secretion of FGF23, which has phosphaturic activity (by inhibition of renal tubular reabsorption of phosphate and renal conversion of 25-hydroxyvitamin D to 1,25-dihydroxyvitamin D).
 The paraneoplastic effects can be debilitating and are only reversed on discovery and surgical resection of the tumor.

 Pathogenesis

-FGF23 (fibroblast growth factor 23) inhibits phosphate transport in the renal tubule and reduces calcitriol production by the kidney.
+FGF23 (fibroblast growth factor 23), and likely other phosphatonins, inhibit phosphate transport in the renal tubule and reduce calcitriol production by the kidney.
 Tumor production of FGF23, Secreted frizzled-related protein 4 and matrix extracellular phosphoglycoprotein (MEPE) have all been identified as possible causative agents for the hypophosphatemia.